 Other Chicago outfitters that provide rental and tours include:

 Check with your park district or local nature/conservation group to see if they have any trips planned that may help you stretch your comfort zone in terms of location, or time of day (moonlight paddles are cool).

 And expect even more urban canoeing and kayaking opportunities as Chicago develops the Wild Mile along the North Branch of the Chicago River.

 Paddling in Chicago and Northeast Illinois

-The online guide contains detailed, step-by-step descriptions for over 50 trips throughout the region, with information on skill levels, trail length, directions, and equipment rental locations.
+The guide contains detailed, step-by-step descriptions for over 50 trips throughout the region, with information on skill levels, trail length, directions, and equipment rental locations.
 Interactive maps are available for each waterway, indicating launch sites, dams, and the paddling difficulty along the trail.
 Paddlers are also encouraged to help keep the site up-to-date by reporting log jams, unexpected water traffic, wildlife sightings, and other significant observations via the comments for each trail.

 About the Water Trails

 - Calumet Area Water Trails: These water trails connect paddlers to waterways of globally significant ecology while exploring the area’s industrial past.
 Open paddling is an option on Wolf Lake and Powderhorn Lake.

 - Chicago River Water Trails: From Skokie Lagoons or Evanston on the Northshore Channel, through downtown Chicago to Portage Park on the southwest side, paddlers can experience wooded areas, huge skyscrapers, and areas of historical significance on the Chicago River.